FrikkieSnyman/Crowd-Source/README.md

 ##Unit tests
 NOTE: The unit tests can only be run on a Unix based system (ie, OSX/Linux), seeing as some environment variables are set in the npm scripts.

-First, ensure you have NodeUnit installed globalle
+First, ensure you have phantomjs installed globally
-To install nodeunit globally (might require superuser rights)
+To install phantomjs globally (might require superuser rights)
 ```
-npm install nodeunit -g
+npm install phantomjs -g
 ```
-Navigate to the root of the project, and run
+Now navigate to the root of the project, and run
 ```
-npm test
+grunt test
 ```
-to run the unit tests
+to run the unit tests.
+This will run the backend tests as well as the frontend tests
 ##JSCS
 JSCS is used to validate code style, this allows all of the code to have a similar style thus making it easier to understand.